janeaneKim/masthead-practice/README.md

 # masthead-practice
 nav bar practice!

-index.html is the main screenshotted page.
+Please open the nav-bar folder for the project. index.html is the main screenshotted page.
 Nav bar and footers are in other HTML pages.